The original North Market is built as the second of four public markets at the site of the city’s public cemetery; “The North Graveyard”.

 In partnership with developer Crawford Hoying, the North Market announces the building of a new North Market at the Bridge Park community in Dublin, Ohio.

-North Market Bridge Park officially opens for business with 22 merchants.
+North Market Bridge Park scheduled to officially open for business.

 Estimated groundbreaking North Market Mixed Use Development Project.